itsmartinwho/foresight-cdss-mvp/docs/synthetic_data_generation_guide.md

     - **Example**: `"Patient presents with sore throat and fever for 3 days."`
 - **`transcript`**:
     - **Type**: `TEXT`
-    - **Description**: A realistic, detailed transcript of the patient-clinician interaction during the encounter.
+    - **Description**: A realistic, detailed transcript of the patient-clinician interaction during the encounter. **IMPORTANT**: Use the actual patient's first name from the input data when the clinician addresses the patient in the transcript.
+Do not use generic names like "Kevin" or "John".
-    - **Example**: `"Doctor: Good morning, how are you feeling today?\nPatient: I've had this terrible sore throat..."` (Ensure newlines are properly escaped if the final JSON is a single string).
+    - **Example**: `"Doctor: Good morning [Patient's First Name], how are you feeling today?\nPatient: I've had this terrible sore throat..."` (Ensure newlines are properly escaped if the final JSON is a single string).
 - **`soap_note`**:
     - **Type**: `TEXT`
     - **Description**: A structured clinical note in SOAP format (Subjective, Objective, Assessment, Plan).